nomic-ai/nomic/docs/data_cleaning_in_atlas.md

     print(project.maps)
     ```

-Produces a map that should roughly resemble this:
+Produces a map that should resemble this:

 ![](assets/labeling_tutorial/ag_news_10k_map.png)